 The practical takeaway

 Dialpad is a strong AI business phone, and if that's the problem you're solving, it's a reasonable buy — confirm their current pricing on their own site.
-But if you came looking to text leads cheaply and dial a list, you're paying platform prices for a feature you could get more directly.
-ReadySMS gives you registered SMS at transparent per-segment rates, a built-in dialer starting free, done-for-you 10DLC, and a GHL-native inbox.
+But if you came looking to text leads cheaply, you're paying platform prices for a feature you could get more directly.
+ReadySMS gives you registered SMS at transparent per-segment rates, done-for-you 10DLC, and a GHL-native inbox.